Archive for the ‘projects’ Category

 Rather, what I’m here to tell you about today are the prints from my 29 Giraffes series that are also included in the show.
 I usually do a pretty good job of documenting my pieces when they go up, but I never got around to blogging about this series when it was first exhibited at [the studio] in Shanghai, back in August 2009 (check out the press release, flyer, and this fine review from That’s Shanghai magazine).
 So allow me to take a few moments to fill you in.

-First exhibition of 29 Giraffes at [the studio] in 2009
+First exhibition of 29 Giraffes at [the studio] in Shanghai in 2009

-First exhibition of 29 Giraffes at the studio in 2009
+First exhibition of 29 Giraffes at [the studio] in Shanghai in 2009

 29 Giraffes represents my first foray into visual art.
 The earliest source file I could find dates from July 29, 2007.
 You can see some of the images on Flickr and additional images (including some early tests) on Facebook.